Summit Gets Tough On E-Crime

 on behalf of Scottish Business Resilience Centre

-Edinburgh hosts the e-crime summit, which is the first of its kind, to help Scottish businesses safeguard themselves against the threat of cyber crime.
+The BBC news website carried a major article explaining how Edinburghwill host the e-crime summit, which is the first of its kind, to help Scottish businesses safeguard themselves against the threat of cyber crime.

 The summit is organised by Crime Scotland in partnership with SBCC law enforcement, Scottish government and the wider business community.